katcipis/sophia/notes/books/thinking-fast-slow.md

 # Thinking Fast And Slow

+Notes from the book [Thinking Fast and Slow](https://www.goodreads.com/book/show/11468377-thinking-fast-and-slow).

 ## Friendship and Collaboration

 On the beginning of the book it caught my attention the author history